How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 DistroKid, TuneCore, and CD Baby offer tools linking your social accounts to your music catalogue.
 DistroKid calls it “YouTube Money” and “TikTok Money.”
 Tells Content ID systems “this person owns this music, don’t flag them.”

 Set this up before releasing music.
 Retroactive fixing after flagging takes weeks and multiple appeals.
-With all these revenue streams, legal protections, and crisis plans in place, here’s how to actually implement this system step-by-step.
+With all these revenue streams, legal protections, and crisis plans in place, how best to implement this system?

 Building Your System